raspberrypipress/simple-electronics-gpiozero-2e/README.md

-# simple-electronics-gpiozero-2e
+# Simple electronics with GPIO Zero

-Simple electronics with GPIO Zero, 2nd Edition
+Example code and resources from the Raspberry Pi Press book, Simple electronics with GPIO Zero, 2nd Edition (9781916868441)